AnakamaTH/MD-Site-Template/README.md

 To add text to the main page, modify index.md.

 To add other pages, for example if you are adding a pane called "help", duplicate index.md as "help.md" and change the permalink to /help.html

+for further and more detailed help on how to use this template, visit the [Wiki](https://github.com/AnakamaTH/Markdown-Site-Template/wiki).